rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 ## Model Operation
 The following nodes govern how the model executes in terms of simulation execution.

-**connection_string** (string) : (*Version 4.0*) The connection string for the PostgreSQL database that stores the simulation data.
+**connection_string** (string) : The connection string for the PostgreSQL database that stores the simulation data.

 **days_between_notifications** (integer) : The number of model days that should elapse between status updates to the console.

-**record_genome_db** (boolean) : (*Version 4.0*) Indicates that genome data should be recorded to the database when using the `DbReporter` reporter class.
+**record_genome_db** (boolean) : Indicates that genome data should be recorded to the database when using the `DbReporter` reporter class.
 Note that recording genomic data to the database will cause the database to quickly inflate in size.
 It is recommended that this setting only be used when genomic data needs to be retrieved.

 ## Model Configuration
 The following nodes contain the settings for the simulation.